-Sava Re has been implementing risk management on a systematic basis, aware of the requirements to be brought about by the so-called Solvency II insurance regulations, amongst them also risk-based capital calculation.
+Sava Re has been implementing systematic risk management, aware of the requirements to be brought about by the so-called Solvency II insurance regulations, amongst them also risk-based capital calculation.
 For this reason, it participated in the Quantitative Impact Study QIS4, under which it evaluated its risks and calculated its capital as at year-end 2007 based on its risk profile and other assumptions.
 While getting involved in the process of Solvency II implementation and preparing for the time when the new set of insurance regulations becomes effective, Sava Re, as part of its rating reviews, continues to calculate its risk exposure also based on the Standard & Poor's methodology.